The New Moon takes place on February 23rd at 15.32, 4 degrees 28′ Pisces.

 The New Moon takes place in the 1st decan of Pisces ruled by Saturn (Jupiter by triplicity).
 The corresponding tarot card is the 8 of Cups.

-Pisces Decan I from Agrippa’s 3 Books of Occult Philosophy ~ “In the first face of Pisces ascendeth a man carrying burdens on his shoulder, and well cloathed; it hath his signification in journeys, change of place, and in carefulness of getting wealth and cloaths”
+Pisces Decan I ~ “In the first face of Pisces ascendeth a man carrying burdens on his shoulder, and well clothed; it hath his signification in journeys, change of place, and in carefulness of getting wealth and cloths” ~ Three Books of Occult Philosophy, Agrippa

 The Rider Waite Smith card depicts a man walking away from eight carefully arranged, full cups.
 The Full Moon in the sky, partially eclipsing the Sun suggests that intuition, inner awareness has been unveiled, causing the man to no longer see the cups as the ultimate goal.
 The mountains in the distance indicate seeking out a higher vision, a deeper, more meaningful way to go about, and handle life.